benhg/phylo-text-mining/data_processing/README.md

 After this, we can try to run an LDA or HLDA on the transformed data.
 Each methodology will have its own subdirectory in this directory, and they will each have some description about why I've done what I've done.

+## Subunits

+There are subunits for "stemming," and for the various data-processing methodologies

 ## Current List of Methodologies

 The following is a list of the methodologies / scripts included in this module